 She lives and homesteads in Craftsbury VT with her family.
 Prin teaches the Fiber Arts curriculum at Sterling College as well as classes and workshops around Vermont. website

 A habitual wanderer and weed eater, Lucian Avery lives with his family in Hardwick.
 He likes making things for everyday life, like baskets, bowls and chicken soup.
-Lucian spends his days blacksmithing, focusing on door hardware and hand tools - mostly for the garden, woodshop and kitchen. website
+Lucian spends his days blacksmithing, focusing on hand tools - mostly for the garden, woodshop and kitchen.

 Luke Boushee has worked as a mentor at Earthwalk Vermont since 2014 where he teaches youth primitive and naturalist skills through out the year.
 He leads adult workshops in a variety of subjects including basswood rope making, flint and steel blacksmithing, hide tanning, etc. He lives in a homemade yurt in central Vermont and spends most of his time learning traditional crafts and harvesting and preparing wild foods.